lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 The Presenter may simply translate the message and send it to its output or it can pass the message to the Router's UseCase.

-The Presenter should instantiate state data models that will be injected into all child UseCases.
+The Presenter might instantiate state data models that will be injected into all child UseCases.

 #### The UseCase

 The Router's UseCase initializes data that will be shared by all child UseCases.
-Usually this happens when the viewLoaded event is received.
-In the majority of cases, the Router does not need to implement a UseCase.
+Usually this occurs when the viewLoaded event is received.
+Most of the time, the Router does not need to implement a UseCase.

 #### Why are Router Messages implemented by the Router's Presenter?

-Given that the first rule of VIPER states that all user events received by a ViewController must be sent to the Presenter simply leads to the fact that if the Router's ViewController implemented the router messages, those messages would all be sent directly to the Presenter anyway.
+Given that all events received by a ViewController must be sent to the Presenter, all Router messages would all be sent to the Presenter anyway.

-Notwithstanding that, there are cases where the Router must refer to its UseCase to make a decision based on system state - this would mean that the message would have to be sent through two layers just to make a decision.
-Remember that is si the presenter that is responsible for making the decisions regarding whether messages are forwarded to the Router, UseCase or ViewController.
+There are cases where the Router must refer to its UseCase to make a decision based on system state - this would mean that the message would have to be sent through two layers just to make a decision.
+Remember that the presenter that is responsible for making the decisions regarding whether messages are forwarded to the Router, UseCase or ViewController.

 It turns out in practice, that implementing the routing messages in the Presenter is the right choice.